 - Season the tomatoes with salt.
 Roast for 10 to 12 minutes in a pre heated oven at 180C.
 Serve immediately.

 on www.leeksandhighheels.com by Sandra Slawinski

-recipe written by Sandra Slawinski with our commercial deals.
+Written and photographed by Sandra Slawinski with our commercial deals.
 I used my plates from my grandmother and vintage silver fish flatware.